Extensor Tendon Injury

 Surgical Treatment

-Complete tendon lacerations or severe tears typically require surgical repair.
-During surgery, the torn tendon ends are carefully reattached.
-After surgery, a structured rehabilitation program is essential to regain full function.
+However, complete tendon lacerations or severe tears typically require surgical repair.
+During surgery, the surgeon carefully reattaches the torn tendon ends.
+Afterward, a structured rehabilitation program becomes essential to help restore full function.

 Recovery and Rehabilitation

 Recovery time varies depending on the type of injury and treatment approach.
-Early and guided hand therapy is critical to prevent stiffness and optimize long-term outcomes.
-Most patients gradually regain strength and motion with appropriate care.
+With this in mind, early and guided hand therapy plays a critical role in preventing stiffness and optimizing long-term outcomes.
+Over time, most patients gradually regain strength and motion with appropriate care.

 When to See an Orthopedic Specialist

 You should seek immediate evaluation if you cannot straighten a finger, have a deep cut on the back of your hand, or experience persistent swelling and weakness after an injury.
-Early treatment improves healing and reduces the risk of permanent loss of motion.
+In these situations, early treatment significantly improves healing and reduces the risk of permanent loss of motion.

-Orthopedic hand specialists provide comprehensive care for extensor tendon injuries, from emergency evaluation to advanced surgical repair and rehabilitation.
-If you have sustained a hand or finger injury, schedule an appointment for expert diagnosis and personalized treatment.
+Our orthopedic hand specialists provide comprehensive care for extensor tendon injuries, from emergency evaluation to advanced surgical repair and rehabilitation.
+If you have sustained a hand or finger injury, you can request an appointment for expert diagnosis and personalized treatment.